David Walter (politician): Politics

 In 1974 Walter was elected as a Stratford County councillor, and in 1983 was appointed chairman.
 He continued in this role until the County Council merged with the Stratford Borough Council to form the Stratford District Council as part of nationwide local government reforms in 1989.
 He played a significant role in preserving Stratford's independence when amalgamation with either the New Plymouth District Council or the South Taranaki District Council was a distinct possibility.
 Walter was duly elected as the first mayor of Stratford District Council, a position he held for three terms (nine years) until retiring in 1998.
 He reportedly originated the colloquial name for State Highway 43: the Forgotten World Highway.

 After 15 years at the helm of local government and 24 years on County and District Councils, Walter moved on from territorial politics to become a Taranaki Regional Councillor.
 In November 2001 he replaced inaugural chairman Ross Allen and retired in 2007.
-Walter has also played significant roles in a number of other organisations.
+Walter also played significant roles in a number of other organisations.
 He chaired the TSB Community Trust, served as a director of TSB Bank, and represented the Regional Council on the board of Westgate Transport Ltd.